OCR Cambridge Technical Level 3 Extended Certificate

 The Cambridge Technicals in Digital Media have been developed to meet the changing needs of the sector, and prepare students for the challenges they’ll face in Higher Education or employment.
 Designed in collaboration with experts spanning the breadth of the sector, the Cambridge Technicals in Digital Media focuses on the skills, knowledge and understanding that today’s universities and employers demand.
 Students will apply practical skills and knowledge in preparation for further study or the workplace.

-Unit 21 (Internal Assessment) (Optional) (30GLH): Plan and deliver a pitch for a media product
+Unit 21: Plan and deliver a pitch for a media product

 OCR Cambridge Technical Level 3 Extended Certificate (360 GLH)

-Students must have achieved 5 GCSEs at Grades 9-4.
-English Language and Maths at a Grade 5 are desirable.
+Students must have achieved 5 GCSEs at grades 9-5.
+English Language and Maths at

 UCAS points are available for this qualification.
 Assessment is 50% coursework portfolio based, which is subject to internal assessment, followed by a visiting external moderator to verify the assessment.
 The other 50% is externally assessed.

-Progressions to further qualifications, such as HNDs or degrees in media-related subjects are a likely route.
+Progression to further qualifications, such as HNDs or degrees in media related subjects, is a likely route.
 Alternatively, this qualification is designed to enable candidates to enter employment at a trainee level.